AgaMiko/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

-**Arkadiusz Kwasigroch** is a assistant researcher in the field of deep learning at the Gdańsk University of Technology.
+**Arkadiusz Kwasigroch** is an assistant researcher in the field of deep learning at the Gdańsk University of Technology.
 His research interests include deep learning, especialy neural architecture search and skin lesion classification.